-- Each school may determine the number of students and staff in a classroom based on the classroom size (square footage) while maximizing space between all individuals. - Maximize space between seating and desks.
-Distance teacher and other staff desks at least six feet away from student desks.
-Consider ways to establish separation of students through other means if practicable, such as, six feet between desks, partitions between desks, markings on classroom floors to promote distancing or arranging desks in a way that minimizes face-to-face contact. - Under no circumstances should distance between student chairs be less than 4 feet. - To the extent possible, keep students in the same space and in cohorts as small and consistent as practicable, keeping the same students and teacher or staff with each group to the greatest extent practicable and minimize the mixing of student groups throughout the day. - Implement procedures for turning in assignments to minimize contact. - Limit nonessential visitors, volunteers and activities involving other groups at the same time. - Limit communal activities where practicable.
+- Consider ways to establish separation of students through other means if practicable, between desks, partitions between desks, markings on classroom floors to promote distancing or arranging desks in a way that minimizes face-to-face contact. - Under no circumstances should distance between student chairs be less than 3 feet unless physical distancing waived see page 5) - To the extent possible, keep students in the same space and in cohorts and stable groups as small and consistent as practicable, keeping the same students and teacher or staff with each group to the greatest extent practicable and minimize the mixing of student groups throughout the day. - Implement procedures for turning in assignments to minimize contact. - Limit nonessential visitors, volunteers and activities involving other groups at the same time. - Limit communal activities where practicable.
 Alternatively, stagger use, properly space occupants and disinfect in between uses. - Consider use of non-classroom space for instruction, including regular use of outdoor space, weather permitting.